Locus-Wong/Locus-Wong/README.md

 [![](https://visitcount.itsvg.in/api?id=Locus-Wong&icon=6&color=1)](https://visitcount.itsvg.in)

 # 💫 About Me:
-🔭 I’m currently learning C++, C#, JavaScript, CSS, HTML, and SQL.<br>🤝 I’m looking for help with job searching.<br>🌱 My goal is to become a software developer.<br>⚡ Fun fact: I enjoy going to the gym, playing board games, listening to pop music, traveling, and exploring new foods.📫 How to reach me twwong9@myseneca.ca<br>
+🔭 I’m currently learning C++, C#, JavaScript, CSS, HTML, and SQL.<br>🤝 I’m looking for help with job searching.<br>🌱 My goal is to become a software developer.<br>⚡ Fun fact: I enjoy going to the gym, playing board games, listening to pop music, traveling, and exploring new foods.<br>📫 How to reach me twwong9@myseneca.ca

 <h3 align="left">Connect with me:</h3>
 <p align="left">